Rank two jump loci for solvmanifolds and Lie algebras: Vanishing rank one resonance

 \begin{corollary} If $A$ has trivial resonance in degree $i$ and $\F(A,\g)_{(0)}= \F^1 (A,\g)_{(0)}$, then $\RR^i_1(A, \theta)_{(0)}= \Pi(A,\theta)_{(0)}$, for any representation $\theta\colon \g\to \gl(V)$. \end{corollary}

 The trivial resonance property is also related to delicate finiteness properties of Alexander invariants of spaces \cite{PS-mrl, DPS14}.
-As shown in \cite{PS-mrl}, examples abound.
-More precisely, the $\cdga$'s with $d=0$ and fixed Betti numbers $\dim A^i$ may be viewed as the points of an affine variety.
-On this parameter space, triviality of resonance in degree $i$ is a Zariski open condition.
-Moreover, for $i=1$ and $\dim A^2 \ge 2\dim A^1 -3\ge -1$, this open set is non-void.
+For $\cdga$'s with $d=0$, it follows from definition \eqref{eq:defres} that all resonance varieties $\RR^i_r(A, \theta)$ are homogeneous.
+In particular, in this case, triviality of resonance in degree $i$ is equivalent to $\RR^i_1(A)=\{ 0\}$.
+As shown in \cite{PS-mrl}, examples of this sort abound.
+More precisely, the $\cdga$'s with $d=0$ and fixed Betti numbers $b_i=\dim A^i$ may be viewed as the points of an affine variety.
+On this parameter space, triviality of resonance in degree $i$ is a Zariski open condition, when $b_i>0$.
+Moreover, for $i=1$ and $b_2 \ge 2b_1 -3\ge -1$, this open set is non-void, as follows from Theorem 1.1 in \cite{PS-crelle}.
 In the next sections, we will exhibit new classes of examples, with trivial resonance and non-zero differential.

 \begin{example} For $n\ge 2$, let $M= \C\setminus \{ \text{$n$ points} \}$ be the classifying space of a finitely generated free non-abelian group.
 It is well-known that in this case $A=(H^\hdot(M), d=0)$ is a model of $M$, and $\RR^1_1(A)=\C^n$.
 Hence, $A$ does not have trivial resonance in degree $1$.